Frequently Asked Questions

 A: We use that term inspired by our friends who are involved with direct action campaigns around the world for various causes.
 They do not sit idly by and pay lip service to change.
 They take action.
 And that is what we do as well.
 The humanitarian aid portion speaks for itself.
 Combine them together and what you get is a group of people unwilling to sit idly by as people are in need, but instead who take action on their behalf, either in person or from afar.

-A: We started as a relief organization after the quake.
+A: We started as a relief organization after the quake in 2010.
 We provided food, medicine, helped to facilitate survival and care of people.
-But then we realized that we wanted to be more than that.
+But then we realized that we wanted to be more than that and more importantly that people needed more than that.
 We wanted to be a development organization and to support transformation from within Haiti, not just handouts from outside of Haiti.
-Think of it as a hand up, rather than a had out.
 We aim to initiate and continue with projects that provide opportunities for Haitians to work, to create, to guide themselves…rather than to be dependent on others for their needs.

 A: We’ll take it, and we’ll put it to great use in Haiti, AND, we’ll treat you like you gave us ten times as much.
 Many of our campaigns have been funded on small donations from countless numbers of people.
 While of course we always appreciate larger donations, we turn no one away who is interested in helping.